 Setting SMART Goals

-Create specific, measurable objectives aligned with your chosen HR Career Path.
+Create specific, measurable objectives aligned with your chosen HR career roadmap.
 Rather than vaguely aspiring to "advance," target concrete milestones like completing a certification within six months or gaining experience in a new HR function within one year.

 Identifying Vertical and Lateral Moves